South Africa demands Australian minister retract white farmer comments

 The government denies that whites are deliberately targeted and says farm murders are part of South Africa’s wider violent crime problem.

-Reporting by Ed Cropley; Editing by Andrew Heavens
+Reporting by Ed Cropley.
+Additional reporting by Jane Wardell in Sydney.; Editing by Andrew Heavens and Richard Pullin